What are Crowns?

 If your tooth is badly broken or worn down, a crown replaces tooth structure and protects the remaining tooth.

+- When you have hairline fractures in your teeth.
 Grinding your teeth, an improper bite, age and tooth decay can all be contributing factors in the wearing down, cracking or breakage of your teeth.
-Dental crowns provide strength, durability, aesthetics and tooth stability.
-If you are suffering from one of the following conditions, a crown could be a suitable solution for you.